 GEA is partnering Enterprise Singapore to run a GIA Acceleration Programme that will support Singapore startups and small SMEs in entering Germany through Berlin and Munich.

 The Scaler8 programme is now open for applications.
-Interested appplicants can contact the key personnel below or find out more at scaler8.com.
+Interested applicants should visit scaler8.com/programme for the latest programme dates or contact the key personnel below: